ECNTechnology/ecn-kb/guides/mycloudpbx/virtual-fax.md

 <img style="width: auto; height: auto;" src="/images/failed_fax_invalidnumber.png">

-The above failure receipt indicates that the email sent by the user did not contain a valid fax number.
+The '\*\*invalid number\*\*' receipt indicates that the email sent by the user did not contain a valid fax number.

 **TIPS:**

 * The number must be 10 digits long.
 * The number can not contain any spaces or special characters.

+_The Virtual Fax feature is provided on an “as-is” basis without warranty or expectation of usability.
+As the Virtual Fax feature operates over a Voice Over IP network there may be certain circumstances where a fax fails.
+When this occurs there is no ability for us to correct, recover or improve the facility._

 ::: tip
-_The Virtual Fax feature is provided on an as-is basis without warranty or expectation of usability.
-As the Virtual Fax feature operates over a Voice Over IP network there may be certain circumstances where fax receive fails.
-When this occurs there is no Ability for us to correct, recover or improve the facility._
+The planned release date for the new Enterprise-Grade Virtual Fax service is Q2 - 2020, which will include enhanced functionality and support.
 :::

 ### Sending Rejected - No PDF attached